 This should load fairly quickly, but on slower machines it may take a moment or two.
 If you’re on a computer with just a few gig of RAM or if VCDB grows exponentially, and you might not be able to load all of them into memory.
 (We’ve loaded over 100,000 incidents into 8G of RAM with verisr, so you shouldn’t hit that limit anytime soon.)
 After you load this data, it’s time to get to know the data a little bit.
 Let’s begin with the summary() command (see Listing 7-7).
 The verisr package implemented its own summary(), so the output is very specific to VERIS data.

+Listing 7-7

 # requires package : verisr

 # requires object: vcdb (7-6)